naamaarkin/base-branding/README.md

               `--- uses ---> you CMS theme resources
 ```

-So if for instance, you change a logo or a footer link in your CMS you can have the same change in your ALA portal easily.
+So if for instance, you change a logo or a footer link in your CMS you can have the same change in your LA portal easily.
+For that you need to include it a submodule and also [copy your resources](https://github.com/living-atlases/base-branding/blob/a1204080896101b07ef769e273963f67d75e3291/brunch-config.js#L66) during the build like we do with the ALA resources.

 Also in general we try not to mix libs versions like different Boostrap or jQuery versions.